Lucasv-github/Magic/README.md

 ### Actually using the datapack
 -Hopefully you have some kind of idea from the books :)
--You can open the power by looking straight forward while crouching, then straight up while still crouching
--You can exit the power by dropping your "Force"
+-You can open the power by looking straight forward while crouching, then straight up while still crouching -You can exit the power by dropping your "Force"
--Weaves are made by combining the five powers (either dropping or clicking), then activated by clicking with the weave
+-Weaves are made by combining the five powers (either dropping or right-clicking), then activated by right-clicking with the weave
--Spells require held power to create, the held power is shown with the number on the screen and can be increased by using "Force" and then deselecting the "Force"
+-Spells require held power to create, your held power is shown as a yellow number on screen and can be increased by right-clicking with "Force" and then deselecting the "Force"